amri369/mistral-mcp-temporal-logfire/README.md

 <p align="left">
   <img src="assets/architecture.png" alt="System Architecture" width="100%">
 </p>

 **Production-grade agent orchestration for long-running tasks that don't fail.**

 ## Evolution from Previous Work

+Long-running LLM agent workflows can be subjected to failures, network issues, and third-party API exceptions.
+In many situations, manual intervention is needed to identify issues and debug them.
+For production systems, this can be prohibitively expensive.
+This is the main reason many companies rely on Temporal for orchestrating agents in production.

+The other challenge that can arise is agent status management and short memory for conversational agents.

-This extends my [durable agents with Temporal](https://temporal.io/code-exchange/mcp-temporal-durable-agents) project with:
+To address these challenges, I extended my previous [durable agents with Temporal](https://temporal.io/code-exchange/mcp-temporal-durable-agents) project with:
 - **Stateful agents** – Mistral manages agent definitions and conversation history server-side (beta feature)
 - **Enhanced retries** – [HTTP retry mechanism](https://docs.temporal.io/ai-cookbook/http-retry-enhancement-python) distinguishes retriable vs. terminal failures
 - **API gateway** – FastAPI server triggers workflows and polls results for frontend clients
-- **Full observability** – Logfire traces capture MCP/FastAPI servers transactions, agent status, token usage, and retry behavior
+- **Full observability** – Logfire traces capture MCP/FastAPI server transactions, agent status, token usage, and retry behavior
 - **MCP tools** – Dedicated MCP server with Yahoo Finance integration

 ## Architecture